-When it comes to packing, be sure to start early, allowing you plenty of time to do the job right.
-Extra care when packing will put your mind at ease, free up your time, and lower the stress factor on moving day.
+When it comes to packing your belongings, be sure to start early and allow yourself plenty of time to do the job right.
+Taking extra care when packing will put your mind at ease, free up your time, and lower the stress factor on moving day.

-- Small appliances- use original boxes if possible.
-If not, cushion them with wadded paper, and pack is size appropriate boxes
+- Small appliances: use original boxes if possible.
+If not, cushion them with wadded paper, and pack in appropriately sized boxes.

-- Washer/Dryer- stuff towels between machine sides and tub to keep tub from rotating.
-Disconnect hoses, put them in a plastic bag and place inside the machine.
+- Washer/Dryer: stuff towels between machine sides and the tub to keep it from rotating.
+Disconnect hoses, put them in a plastic bag, and place inside the machine.

-- Beds- disassemble the bed frames and tie rails and crosspieces together with rope or tape.
-Use tape to make where pieces fit together for easy reassembly.
+- Beds: disassemble the bed frames and tie rails and cross pieces together with rope or tape.
+Use tape to mark where pieces fit together for easy reassembly.
 Use mattress protection bags (available from Just Store It!) to keep mattresses clean while in transit.

 - Loosen, lower, and turn handlebars at right angles to save space.
 Clean and cover chains and pedals to protect other items from being snagged or soiled.

-- Books are heavy, so use small boxes.
+- Books are heavy, so pack them into small boxes.
 Pack books flat, alternating bindings, and fill empty spaces with wadded paper.

 Curtain rod hardware